Joseph-Ndungi/josephndungi-github.io/_posts/2024-09-05-exception-handling.md

-# Advance Exception Handling
+# Exception Handling

 Writing dependable and sturdy code is essential to ensure that your applications can gracefully manage unexpected errors and prevent crashes.
 This is where error handling becomes important.
 In this guide we will delve into the realm of exceptions covering types of exceptions how to raise and handle them and the best practices for error management in Python.

 Exceptions are interruptions, in a programs flow caused by issues like incorrect data, input mistakes in file handling or other unforeseen challenges during runtime.
 When these exceptions arise they disrupt the programs execution.
 Without mechanisms in place Python programs would abruptly stop when encountering an error.
 However by using tools such as the try except block we can effectively manage these exceptions and respond accordingly.

+Although this article focuses on best practices for handling exceptions in Python the underlying principles are relevant to a range of modern programming languages such as Java, C#, JavaScript and more.
+Whether you're using Python's try except statements, Java's try catch blocks or C#'s methods for handling exceptions the concepts of raising and managing exceptions, crafting exceptions and ensuring effective resource management hold true.

 ## Common Types of Exceptions in Python

 ### Choosing the Exception to Raise: Built-in vs Custom

-When writing code that requires the manual raising of exceptions, it's crucial to select the appropriate type of exception.
-This helps to ensure that the issues your code encounters are communicated clearly.
-In Python, there are two primary categories of exceptions you can utilize:
+When coding if you need to raise exceptions manually it's important to choose the right type of exception.
+This ensures that any problems your code faces are conveyed, effectively.
+In Python you have two main types of exceptions to work with.

 1. **Built-in Exceptions**: Python includes a variety of pre-defined exceptions that you can use as needed without the necessity of importing additional modules.
 2. **User-defined Exceptions**: When existing built-in exceptions do not suit the specific requirements of your situation, you can define your own exceptions.
 These are often placed in a separate module tailored to the project at hand.